Counselling services

 Psychological services like EMDR are different for everyone.
 You might uncover past issues or negative memories and negative emotions or physical sensations, which typically pass within a few minutes, as long as the EMDR is not stopped.

 EMDR is most effective when you are at a point where you can process your emotions.
-If you are in illegal proceedings, have little social support, or are in a crisis with minimal stability, it may not be suitable for you.
+If you have little social support, are in illegal proceedings, or are in a crisis with minimal stability, it may not be suitable for you.
 If you are looking for support with past traumatic events, we have many individual services to help you work through your emotions and create a healthy mental environment.

 EMDR therapy will look different for everyone based on their trauma and their process of overcoming those challenges.
 Following your sessions, you may feel negative feelings as you have processed and come to terms with the trauma you went through.
 In the long run, EMDR will most likely benefit you and can be a solid solution that you can rely on.